studylab1/SAMR-Enum-Lab/Lab_Setup.md

   - "Microsoft Azure VFP Switch Extension": Disabled
   - "Microsoft NDIS Capture": Enabled

-### The Host Server Specifications for SAMRClient Tool Enumeration
+### The Host Server Specifications for samr-enum Tool Enumeration
-The host server was used to enumerate domains in foreign forests using the SAMRClient tool.
+The host server was used to enumerate domains in foreign forests using the `samr-enum` tool.

 - **Operating System:** Windows 11 Enterprise (Version 23H2)
 - **RAM:** 64 GB